department-of-veterans-affairs/LEAF-Developer-Examples/forms/custom_fields/orgchart_group_dropdown.md

 This replaces the normal group search with a dropdown list of groups who are associated with a group tag.

+Prerequisites:
+1. Input format must be set to "raw_data".

+Known issues:
+1. Orgchart path is hardcoded
+2. Alert for required field is not triggered.
+However the restriction to submit an incomplete request is still in place.

+## html
 ```js
 <div id="groupDropdown_loadIndicator{{ iID }}"><img src="images/indicator.gif" /> Loading</div>
 <select id="groupDropdown_{{ iID }}" style="display: none">